ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 ## 1. Example data

 We've provided you with some example data to play with, a small subset of the reads in a human dataset of lung carcinoma (see the study in Single Cell Expression Atlas [here](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6653/results/tsne) and the project submission [here](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6653/).
+This is a study using the 10X 'v2' chemistry.

 Down-sampled reads and some associated annotation stored in what Galaxy calls a 'history'.
 Access the shared history: